Boundary Effects on the Thermodynamics of Quantum Fields Near a Static Black Hole: Introduction

-Here is the brief outline of this paper.
-In Sec.
-2 we will briefly review the optical metric construction and derive the high temperature expansion of the free energy for a neutral Bose field with non-vanishing chemical potential.
-We will first express the free energy as a harmonic sum and then apply the Mellin transform method together with the heat kernel expansion to get the high temperature expansion.
-We will also show how the resulting expansion is modified when one considers charged boson and fermions.
-The main results of this section are the high temperature expansions (\ref{free0}),(\ref{cbosef}),(\ref{fermif}) of the free energies of neutral bosons, charged bosons and charged fermions, respectively.
-In Sec.
-3 we will apply the results of Sec.
-2 to static black hole backgrounds such as the Schwarzschild, the RN (including the extreme limit) and the dilaton backgrounds and derive the boundary effects on the horizon divergences of the entropy, we will evaluate the latter at the Hawking temperature and compare the bulk and boundary terms with each other.
-We will also discuss certain issues concerning the near horizon approximation to the entropy calculation.
-In particular, we will use the transformation properties of the heat kernel coefficients under a conformal scaling to derive the general form of the leading divergent term in the entropy.
-In Sec.
-4 we will summarize our results for the horizon divergences in the entropy, further analyze the logarithmic divergence, and infer the $\kappa$ and $A_{H}$ dependence of the $C$ coefficient.
-In Sec.
-5 we will try to understand the universality of the $B$ coefficient by considering the near horizon geometry (this is the strategy employed in \cite{Ordonez1}).
-In Sec 6 we will examine the possibility of using Neumann walls as thermodynamic regulators instead of Dirichlet walls.
+Here is a brief outline of this paper.
+In Sec.2 we will briefly review the optical metric and derive the high-temperature expansions of the free energy and the entropy, following the methods developed in \cite{Akant}.
+We will first express the free energy as a harmonic sum and then apply the Mellin transform method together with the heat kernel expansion to derive the expansions for real scalar, complex scalar and Dirac fields.
+In Sec.3, we will apply the results of Sec.2 to Schwarzschild, RN, and the dilatonic black hole backgrounds and derive the boundary and geometric effects on the horizon divergences.
+We will also discuss the aforementioned logarithmic term and the case of extremal RN background.
+In Sec.4 we will consider thermodynamics in the near-horizon geometry, derive a closed formula for the entropy, give a concise proof of the enhancement of entropy at the Hawking temperature, and compare the near-horizon result to those obtained for exact metrics.
+In Sec.5, we will examine the possibility of using Neumann boundary conditions as regulators of horizon divergences.
+In the Appendix, we will present the explicit calculations leading to the results of Sec.3.